nikolaioak/node-red-contrib-ui-dyntab/README.md

 # node-red-contrib-ui-etable

+Notes:
-Node: This node was previously called node-red-node-ui-etable.
+	.This node was previously called node-red-node-ui-etable, please remove it before using this node
+	.The versioning will now follow the Tabulator Library versioning

 This node is based on the capabilities of the Tabulator library and allows the user to define complex - editable tables and constructs.